 Da Eun holds an M.A. in Development Policy from the KDI School of Public Policy and Management in South Korea and a B.S. in Agricultural Economics from North Dakota State University.
 Prior to her doctoral studies, she worked as a project associate at the Food and Agriculture Organization of the United Nations.

-Advisor: Maria Kalaitzandonakes, PhD, Department of Agricultural and Consumer Economics, PNI Affiliate
+Advisor: Maria Kalaitzandonakes, PhD, Department of Agricultural and Consumer Economics, PNI Affiliate.

 Research area: Her research focuses on consumer behavior and the intersection of food choice, health, and nutrition.
 She leverages both experimental and observational data to understand how consumers respond to emerging food innovations in a dynamic marketplace.